Dear Colleague Letter: Visionary Interdisciplinary Teams Advancing Learning (VITAL) Prize Challenge

 CONCEPT PAPER SUBMISSION

 The VITAL Prize Challenge portal will begin accepting concept papers in Winter 2023.
-To receive an email notification about when and how to submit a concept paper, sign up for our VITAL email newsletter.
+To learn more about the VITAL Prize Challenge and how to apply, visit https://beta.nsf.gov/tip/vital-prize-challenge.

 James L. Moore III

 Assistant Director for Technology, Innovation and Partnerships (TIP)